 However, they are not as consistent and vibrant as they are on IPS panel monitors, so we don’t recommend this monitor for color-critical operations.

-Furthermore, the monitor boasts color gamut volume of ~119% sRGB which results in more saturated and lifelike colors.
+Furthermore, the monitor boasts a color gamut volume of ~119% sRGB, which results in more saturated and lifelike colors.

-Although not specified, you can also set the color depth to 10-bit (via dithering) for the AOC CU34G2X monitor in your GPU’s drivers settings for smoother gradients.
+Although not specified, you can also set the color depth to 10-bit (via dithering) for the AOC CU34G2X monitor in your GPU’s driver settings for smoother gradients.